Rhubarb Companion Plants (and Bad Companion Plant for Rhubarb)

 What is Companion Planting?

-Companion planting is a time-honored technique that involves cultivating different plant species in close proximity to create a harmonious and mutually beneficial ecosystem.
-This age-old practice not only maximizes space and promotes sustainable gardening but also helps in natural pest control and nutrient enrichment.
+Companion planting is a time-honored technique that involves planting different plant species in close proximity to create a mutually beneficial ecosystem.
+This can lead to benefits for both plants and can also help to maximize space and production in the garden.

-Many of the commonly used companion plant combinations have been handed down over the years and are the result of years of trial and error, while other companion plants are based more directly on science.
+Many of the commonly used companion plant combinations have been handed down over the years and are the result of years of trial and error, while other companion plants are based more directly on scientific studies.
+Exactly how you use companion planting in the garden will take some of your own trial and error.

 Some of the benefits of companion planting include: